← All varieties

 Fruit

 Stem: Long, slender (Beach).
+Not described by other sources.

 Cavity: Narrow, deep, russeted (Beach).
+Not described by other sources.

 Basin: Deep, narrow, abrupt, wrinkled (Beach).
+Not described by other sources.

 Core/Seeds: Core medium in size, axile or nearly so; cells closed (Beach).
+Not described by other sources.

 Season

-September and October (Beach).
+September and October (Beach); mid-season (Thomas).

 Uses

-Best quality for dessert or preserves (Downing).
+Best for dessert or preserves (Downing).

 Subtypes/Variants